Uber Car Financing Is Nearing an End: What You Can Do Instead

 LendingTree subsidiary MagnifyMoney put together this guide on how to get a car with bad credit.

 To ensure that you’re getting the best deal possible, shop around with multiple lenders.
-LendingTree makes it easy with its auto loan tool, where you can fill out a short online form and possibly receive quotes from various auto lenders.
+LendingTree makes it easy with its auto loans tool, where you can fill out a short online form and possibly receive quotes from various auto lenders.

 Don’t settle for the first financing option you receive.
 Rates can vary widely from lender to lender, so get rate quotes from banks, credit unions and the financing companies that work with the dealerships.